bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 ### Time
-The kernel build component takes in the order of about 8 minutes to complete on an 8 core i7 PC.
+The kernel build component takes in the order of about 8 minutes to complete on an 8 core i7 Gen 10 PC.
 It takes about 45 minutes on a Raspberry Pi 4B.

 ### A cross compilation suite on the build host
 It is possible to use the generic "arm-none-eabi-" style cross compiler